ominty/ominty-hugoissues/Readme.md

 # Doku for this repository

 ## Overview over the snapshots with some basic info
+This gives a description of the changes I did from step to step and the issues involved

 ### Base tree
 [Link](https://github.com/ominty/ominty-hugoissues/tree/41a0acbd4c9531da565cb0092b1e0ee873dade8c) - this includes the following: